larispoli/immunoassay-lot-correction/README.md

 - You have reported concentrations from immunoassays run across multiple plates and/or reagent lots.
 - Raw sample-level signal data (individual well ODs for each unknown sample) is not available or not practical to retrieve retrospectively.
 - Standard curve data (concentration and signal values for each standard point) can be recovered from plate reports, instrument software, or laboratory records.
-- You need corrected values on a consistent scale for analyses such as ROC curves, threshold-based detection, cross-analyte comparisons, or longitudinal trajectory analysis.
+- You need corrected values on a consistent scale for analyses such as ROC curves, threshold-based detection, cross-analyte comparisons, etc.

 ## **When to Use ELISAtools Instead**